MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-additional-methods.md

 # Get the handle of the current window
 current_window_handle = win32gui.GetForegroundWindow()

-# To autheticate and authorize with an app, use the following line to get a credential and
+# To authenticate and authorize with an app, use the following line to get a credential and
 # substitute the <app_id> and <tenant_id> placeholders with the values for your app and tenant.
 # credential = InteractiveBrowserBrokerCredential(parent_window_handle=current_window_handle, client_id=<app_id>, tenant_id=<tenant_id>)
 credential = InteractiveBrowserBrokerCredential(parent_window_handle=current_window_handle)